opsdis/tempo_trace_aggregation/README.md

     python -m tempo_trace_aggregation -h

-Please check out the command options and the example config file, `config_example.yml`, where all connection information for tempo and nodegraph-provider must exists.
+Please check out the command options and the example config file, `config_example.yml`, where all connection information for tempo and nodegraph-provider must exist.